Got or Gotten

 Gotten for Obtaining but Got for Possessing

 In the US, have gotten implies the process of obtaining something, while have got implies possession.
-For example:- He has gotten me a puppy.
+For example: Brits use got for both ideas.